pwarren/pwarren.github.io/radio/_posts/2014-12-30-6m-Delta-Loop.md

 tags:  amateur radio
 ---

-{% fancybox right smaller /images/2014-12-30-6m-delta-loop.jpg "6m Delta loop on a squidpole %}
+{% fancybox right smaller /images/2014-12-30-6m-delta-loop.jpg "6m Delta loop on a squidpole" %}
-{% fancybox right smaller /images/2014-12-30-6m-delta-loop-rolled.jpg "6m Delta loop rolled up for travel %}
+{% fancybox right smaller /images/2014-12-30-6m-delta-loop-rolled.jpg "6m Delta loop rolled up for travel" %}

 In preperation for the next VHF/UHF field day, and for the 2015 SOTA challenge, I thought I'd build a proper antenna for 6m.